iot-onboarding/scim-devices/README.md

 Welcome to the SCIM extension for Devices.
 This effort extends RFC 7643 to be useful for provisioning operations on devices.

+# Vendor versions

+There are early versions of this model that vendors may have implemented.
+These are tagged by branch.
+Vendors may submit requests to add a branch.
+Correctness of those branches is the responsibility of the vendor.

 Please feel free to contribute under the following terms:

 # Note Well